 You are responsible for being considerate and respectful of the rights of other patients and Hospital personnel.
 You are responsible for being respectful of the property of other patients and the Hospital.
 You are responsible for honoring the confidentiality and privacy of other patients.

 Rusk County Memorial Hospital encourages patients to use the grievance process if they feel their rights have been violated.

 If you have questions or complaints concerning any aspect of treatment, you are encouraged to discuss them with your nurse, therapist, or physician.

-If you do not feel that your question or complaint has been resolved, please contact the Director of Nursing, the Patient Care Coordinator or the Hospital Social Worker.
+If you do not feel that your question or complaint has been resolved, please contact the Case Manager, the Patient Care Coordinator or the Director of Nursing.

-If you would like to discuss your question or complaint even further, you may contact the Hospital Administrator.
+If you would like to discuss your question or complaint even further, you may contact the Quality Improvement Manager.

-For assistance with handling your question or complaint you may contact the Hospital Social Worker at any time.
+For assistance with handling your question or complaint you may contact the Quality Improvement Manager at any time.